Advocacy to Minnesota Executive Council to Delay Prospecting for Sulfide Mining (2015)

 - Rules and policies should be changed to require financial assurance based on the complete life cycle of operations and reclamation for non-ferrous mining and to include parent and joint venture companies on permits to mine and pollution permits.

 - Environmental review of any sulfide mine proposed for Minnesota should include independent and accurate water modeling and analysis of pollution and wetlands impacts.

-What has WaterLegacy done to protect Minnesota’s Superior National Forest near the Boundary Waters from drilling and prospecting?
+Protection of Minnesota’s Superior National Forest from drilling and prospecting near the Boundary Waters

 Last year, the U.S. Forest Service decided to prepare an environmental impact statement (EIS) in response to requests by mining companies for 29 permits to conduct exploratory drilling for minerals on Superior National Forest lands, particularly in the area near Birch Lake, adjacent to the Boundary Waters Canoe Area Wilderness.